7 Best Gaming PCs of 2025

 • Large PC case, not suitable for small spaces

-The MSI Infinite RS 13th prebuilt is the most expensive gaming PC on our list.
-The liquid-cooled RTX 4090 Trio graphics card and Alder Lake’s Core i9-13900KF chip on this PC deliver tremendous 4K gaming performance on a “silent” note.
-On paper, the Infinite RS 13th gaming PC outperforms the Corsair Vengeance i7600 when it comes to AAA 4K gaming.
+The MSI Infinite RS 13th features a liquid-cooled RTX 4090 Trio graphics card and Alder Lake’s Core i9-13900KF for serious gaming performance.
+On paper, the Infinite RS 13th gaming PC outperforms the Corsair Vengeance i7600 in 4K gaming.
+It is a well designed machine with MSI Prospect 700RL chassis for sound-proof gaming experience.

-The MSI Prospect 700RL gaming PC case efficiently manages to dampen the noise of gigantic radiators and case fans attached to cool down this gaming beast.
+The most highlighted feature of MSI Infinite RS 13th is the Prospect 700RL PC case.
+The chassis efficiently manages to dampen the noise of gigantic radiators and case fans, making it the most silent gaming PC on the list.

 Gaming Performance on MSI Infinite RS 13th